documentationfor yFiles for HTML 3.0.0.3

 The input can be specified in two ways:

-1. As a hierarchic grouping structure that defines the nesting.
-Note that for group nodes, the specified insets are considered (see GROUP_NODE_INSETS_DP_KEY).
+1. As a hierarchical grouping structure that defines the nesting.
+Note that for group nodes, the specified padding are considered (see GROUP_NODE_PADDING_DATA_KEY).
 If the graph is a tree graph, then the grouping structure is ignored - see second input variant.
 To continue using the hierarchy information of the grouping structure on a tree graph, one can temporarily hide the tree edges before running the layout.

 Default Values of Properties